jesse-ai/indicators/README.md

 A technical analysis library written in TypeScript initially for use in [JesseAI](https://github.com/jesse-ai/jesse).

 ## installation
 This package is pre-install on all Jesse instances.
-But if you're using this package on a separate, simply run:
+But if you're using this package on a separate project, simply run:
 ```
 npm install jesse-indicators
 ```